eerieA/ndl-view/README.md

 # NDLView

 This project is a web UI accessing [Nasdaq Data Link API](https://www.nasdaq.com/solutions/data/nasdaq-data-link/api), crypto currency table endpoint.
 Frontend uses [Angular](https://github.com/angular/angular-cli).
 UI framework [Angular Material](https://material.angular.io/).
-Postgres for data storage.
+Postgres for data storage, currently a serverless one.

 ## Features

 A list of what this app does.

-- Displays a list of cryptos with info from previous day.
+- Displays a list of cryptos with data from previous day.
 - Displays a ranked "top 5" list based on previous day's prices.
 - Displays simple market summary statistics from previous day.
 - Let user add cryptos from the top list to a personal watchlist.